DaFrancc/liars_dice/README.md

 ## How to play

 Once you've typed in the join command, you will be prompted for a username.
 Pick one that has not already been chosen by another player or else you will be kicked from the server.
+You will have to use one of the above commands to try joining again.

 You will then join the lobby where you can wait for your friends to join.
-There is no set player limit, however high player counts may cause unintended side effects on the stability of the game, lead to high stress on the server, slow down the performance of the game, and lead to much longer game times.
+There is no set player limit, however high player counts may cause unintended side effects on the stability of the game, lead to high stress on the server, slow down the performance of the game, lead to much longer game times, and/or cause other unexpected issues.
+No testing has been done to confirm nor deny these possible side effects.

 Players can press 'Y' to vote to start the game or 'N' to recind their vote.
 All players must vote 'Y' to start the game.

 Once the game has started, players will be given their random dice, a random player will start, and then continue in the order in which players joined the game.
+Once the last player has finished his turn, the game will loop around and continue with the first player to join.

 When it is your turn, you will be prompted to choose your wager.
 You can press 'W' and 'S' to increase and decrease the face value, respectively or you can press 'A' and 'D' to increase and decrease the quantity of the wager, respectively.
 The face value is between 1 and 6 and the quantity